rofrano/vagrant-docker-provider/README.md

 ```
     docker.create_args = ['--privileged']
 ```
-This will give the container the privaledges needed to run docker inside of it.
+This will give the container the privileges needed to run docker inside of it.